-Our first stop will be in Cayambe where we will taste the town’s famous bizcochos, traditional biscuits cooked on an open fire.
-From there we head toward Otavalo whilst admiring the beautiful scenery of San Pablo Lake.
-Once in Otavalo you will discover the most famous indigenous artesian market in Ecuador.
-You will have free time to explore and purchase local handicrafts and the guide will provide an explanation of the local indigenous culture.
-We continue to the town of Cotacachi, famous for its leather goods then onward to the beautiful Cuicocha lagoon.
+Our first stop will be in Cayambe where we will taste the town’s famous bizcochos, traditional biscuits cooked over an open fire.
+From there we head toward Otavalo whilst admiring the beautiful landscape of San Pablo Lake.
+Once in Otavalo, you will discover the most famous indigenous artisanal market in Ecuador.
+You will have free time to explore and purchase local handicrafts, and your guide will explain the local indigenous culture.
+We will continue to the town of Cotacachi, which is famous for its leather market, then onward to the beautiful Cuicocha lagoon.

-As one of the highest active snow-capped volcanoes in the world, Cotopaxi’s (5,897m) symmetric cone rises up from a vast plain that is home to llamas, condors and herds of wild horses.
+As one of the highest active snow-capped volcanoes in the world at 5,897 m (19,347 ft), Cotopaxi’s symmetric cone rises from a vast plain that is home to llamas, condors, and herds of wild horses.
 Cotopaxi National Park tour is an exciting day that begins with spectacular views of the unique Andean landscape in the “Avenue of the Volcanoes”.
-Inside the national park we hike up to the refuge, which is situated at 4,810m on the Cotopaxi snowline.
+Inside the national park, we hike up to the refuge, which is situated at 4,800 m (15,748 ft) on the Cotopaxi snowline.

 Ever growing in popularity and understandably so, Quilotoa is a must-see when visiting Ecuador.
 This volcanic crater is filled with crystal-blue water and holds a special place in local indigenous mythology for being bottomless.
 Along the drive to reach the crater you will pass by local markets in Saquisili (Thursdays) or Pujilí (Sundays) where you will gain an appreciation for the indigenous way of life.
-You’ll also pass through the canyon of Zumbahua which makes for a great photo opportunity and close to there you will visit an indigenous family.
-When you reach Quilotoa itself you can walk down from the rim to the waters edge and appreciate its beauty up close for yourself.
-The hike back up is rather steep however there is always the option of renting a mule for a few extra dollars.
+You’ll also pass through the canyon of Zumbahua which makes for a great photo opportunity and near there you will visit an indigenous family.
+When you reach Quilotoa, you can walk down from the rim to the water’s edge and appreciate its beauty up close for yourself.
+The hike back up is fairly steep, and you have the option to walk up or ride a mule up for a few extra dollars.

 Beautiful waterfalls and lush forests surround the tranquil town of Baños.
 It is known as the ‘Gateway to the Amazon’ as it is located on the Pastaza River in the High Amazon Basin.
-Also a major religious centre with Catholics believers saying that the Virgin Mary appeared near the waterfalls to protect the city from natural disasters.
+Also, a major religious center with Catholic believers said that the Virgin Mary appeared near the waterfalls to protect the city from natural disasters.
 This is because the city is overshadowed by the highly active Tungurahua volcano.
-During your day in Baños you begin by visiting the magical waterfalls of Pailón del Diablo and you will use a cable car across a ravine to see Manto de la Novia up close in person.
+During your day in Baños, you begin by visiting the magical waterfalls of Pailón del Diablo and you will use a cable car across a ravine to see Manto de la Novia up close in person.

-Spend two days in a jungle lodge on the shores of Ecuadors majestic river Napo, just under the eastern slopes of the Andes.
+Spend two days in a jungle lodge on the shores of Ecuador’s majestic river Napo, just under the eastern slopes of the Andes.
 Perched comfortably above the riverbank in the small Quichua Indian village of Ahuano, the refuge overlooks a vast tropical rainforest.
 You will have plenty of time to explore the river Napo by boat or to walk through the jungle on one of many trails.
-After this activities we will head towars Riobamba,
+After these activities, we will head toward Riobamba,